Thorgerd Egilsdottir: Portrayal in Icelandic Sagas

-She then goes and lays down in another bed in her father’s bed-closet.
+She then goes and lies down in another bed in her father’s bed-closet.
 Egil was pleased with his daughter and the love that she had shown.
 Soon she tricks Egil into eating dulse (or edible seaweed) by telling him that it would make him feel worse and that it was bad for him.
 Afterward, she tricks him into drinking milk, telling him first that it was water that she called for.
 After stating that “We’ve been tricked,” Thorgerd then manipulates Egil further;

 What will we do now?
 Our plan has failed.
 Now I want us to stay alive, father, long enough for you to compose a poem in Bodvar’s memory and I will carve it on a rune-stick.
 Then we can die if we want to.
 I doubt whether your son Thorstein would ever compose a poem for Bodvar, and it is unseemly if his memory is not honoured, because I do not expect us to be sitting there at the feast when it is.
 Egil, who was known for his poetry, composed a poem in honor of his deceased son, and in doing so soon began to recover from his grief.
 He eventually left his bed and gave Thorgerd gifts when she left.

 Thorgerd Egilsdottir also makes an appearance in The Saga of the People of Laxardal (Laxdæla saga).
 In Chapter 23 her betrothal to Olaf the Peacock is described.
 Olaf and his father Hoskuld approached her father Egil at the Althing to make a match between Thorgerd and Olaf.
 Even though Egil approves of the match, he states that Thorgerd would have to be asked “because there is no man who could make Thorgerd his wife should she be set against it.”
 At first Thorgerd refused his offer of marriage, because she believed Olaf to beneath her in birth.
 After having a conversation with Olaf himself, and some convincing by her father, she finally agrees to the marriage.
 Her marriage was, by all accounts, an affectionate one.

 Thorgerd’s character is described in Laxdæla saga as;

 Everyone soon realized what a woman of strong character Thorgerd was: though she was not one to waste words, once she set her mind on something there was no swaying her – things had to go the way she wanted.

 This strong character is seen later in the Laxdæla saga when she seeks retribution for her slain son Kjartan.
 Her husband agrees to a wergild for his son’s death, but Thorgerd is set on vengeance.
 Being female, she has little option but to encourage her other sons.
 She takes then for a drive past the farm of man who killed Kjartan, and says;